DJPrice10/ABCdE-Code/README.md

 guarantee that there will not be an issue if aspects of the code are changed to consider alternative input (i.e., other prior distributions).
 Care must be taken to ensure all aspects of the code are correct for alternative examples.

-If you utilise this code and/or method, please cite our paper "On the Efficient Determination of Optimal Bayesian Experimental Designs using ABC: A Case Study in Optimal Observation of Epidemics", by David J. Price, Nigel G. Bean, Joshua V. Ross and Jonathan Tuke.

 Please direct any questions or comments about the code to david.j.price@alumni.adelaide.edu.au.